isomerpages/moe-queenstownpri/_co-curricular-activities/Sports/Softball.md

 Wet Weather - ISH

 #### **About CCA**
-Softball is a great sport for both boys and girls.
-It is open to all students from P3 onwards.
+Softball is a great sport opened to boys from P3 onwards.

 The Softball CCA aims to develop the values of respect, fair play, teamwork and resilience in its members through the variety of physical activities and competitive experiences.